neurohackweek/nhw2017/README.md

 ## Acknowledgements

 Neurohackweek is supported through a grant from the National Institute for Mental Health, and through a grant from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation to the University of Washington eScience Institute Data Science Environment.

+We are also grateful for a close collaboration with the [Jupyterhub](https://jupyterhub.readthedocs.io/en/latest/) team and for their help in setting up our deployment of Jupyterhub.